Willemering: Aftermath of the spearing

 Although Phillip bled considerably from the wound while in the boat, it was later found that no artery had been cut and the remaining portion of the barbed spear was removed by the assistant surgeon William Balmain.
 The Governor recovered from the wound within two weeks, and on 17 September went to meet with Bennelong in order to arrange the handing over of Willemering to the British.
 Bennelong claimed that he had punished or was going to punish Willemering for spearing the Governor.
 Phillip found this adequate and ordered that no Aboriginal people be fired upon in retribution for Willemering's actions.
 A later punitive expedition organised by the Governor and proclaimed as an operation to punish Willemering, was deliberate misinformation to conceal the fact that expedition's aim was to inflict mortality upon the Aboriginal people of Botany Bay.

 It has been suggested by some historians that Willemering had been enlisted by Bennelong to carry out the spearing as revenge upon Arthur Phillip, who had organised the kidnapping of Bennelong some months previous to the incident.

 Nothing further is known of Willemering except that Bennelong wounded him in the thigh with a spear at Barangaroo's funeral in 1791.

 Legacy

-Willemering is notable as the only Aboriginal person to make a direct assault upon a principal British official in the Australian colonies during the frontier conflicts.
+Willemering is notable as the only Aboriginal person to make a direct assault upon the principal British official in the Australian colonies during the frontier conflicts.
 In 2006, a plaque commemorating Willemering's spearing of Arthur Phillip was affixed upon a monument at Manly Cove.

+Willemering's spearing of Phillip was depicted via reenactment in the 2022 documentary series The Australian Wars.
+Willemering and Phillip are portrayed by actors Warren Williams and Barry Lee-Pearce respectively.